Pi Cluster Documentation

 Kiali installation

 Kiali is an observability console for Istio with service mesh configuration and validation capabilities.
 It helps you understand the structure and health of your service mesh by monitoring traffic flow to infer the topology and report errors.
 Kiali provides detailed metrics and a basic Grafana integration, which can be used for advanced queries.
-Distributed tracing is provided by integration with Jaeger.
+Distributed tracing is provided in this cluster by integration with Tempo.

 See details about installing Kiali using Helm in Kiali’s Quick Start Installation Guide